ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 # 123-JavaScript-Interview-Questions

+It's a book about frontend interview question.
+We hope that it will help all javascript developers to prepare for a technical job interview.

+## If you want to buy a book in paper form

-This Book will be completed by September 2018 and available to buy.
-If you want me to sent early copy of this book then please add your name and email address in google form here [Google Form](https://goo.gl/forms/c8ubV1tWBBdz6fJP2).
+ - This Book will be completed by September 2018 and then it will be available to buy.
+If you want me to sent an early copy of this book, please add your name and email address in google form here [Google Form](https://goo.gl/forms/c8ubV1tWBBdz6fJP2).

-## Great news!

-Yuri Katkov from [Flashcards.js](http://flashcardsjs.com) became a co-author and the rights holder of the book.
-He will improve the questions and add some more from his collections of flashcards and will make sure to produce an unbeatable guide for frontend inteviews.
+ - If you don't want to wait, you can buy [Yuri's JavaScript Flashcards](http://flashcardsjs.com), a set of frontend interview questions sorted by popularity among the interviewers printed on beautiful poker-size flashcards.

 ## Question 1.
 What's the difference between `undefined` and `not defined` in JavaScript